 Community college students who complete a relevant internship improve their career outcomes, but more than half of the survey respondents did not have any relevant work experience during school, Artrip and Auter write.

-As more students pursue higher education with career outcomes in mind, some community colleges are finding ways to incorporate work experience into the academic curriculum.
+Some community colleges are finding ways to incorporate work experience into the academic curriculum.

 Southwest Tennessee Community College, for example, collaborated with local companies to develop a customized, five-week Industrial Readiness Training Program to prepare students for the workforce.